Network Reliability: Building Resilient Digital Infrastructure

 Scenario: A 50-employee company relies on VoIP and cloud applications.

-Reliability measures:
+Reliability Measures:

-- Security: Firewall + internal access controls.
+- Security: Firewall + internal access controls (VLANs, MFA).

 - Scalability: Modular switches to add users without downtime.